Collectible card game: A second wave of new CCGs (2003–2005)

 The next few years saw an increase in the number of companies willing to start a new CCG, partly owing to the success of Pokémon and Yu-Gi-Oh!.
 New CCGs entered the market, many of which tried to continue the trend of franchise tie-ins.
 Notable entries include The Simpsons, SpongeBob SquarePants, Neopets, G.I.
 Joe, Hecatomb, Teenage Mutant Ninja Turtles and many others.
 Duel Masters was introduced to the United States after strong popularity in Japan the preceding two years.
 Wizards of the Coast published it for a couple of years before weak sales resulted in its cancellation.
 Two Warhammer CCGs were released with Horus Heresy and WarCry.
 Horus Heresy lasted two years and was succeeded by Dark Millennium in 2005.

 Also, two entries from Decipher were released, one that passed the torch from their Star Wars CCG to WARS.
 WARS kept most of the gameplay mechanics from their Star Wars game, but transferred them to a new and original setting.
 The game did not do particularly well, and after two expansions, the game was canceled in 2005.
 The other new CCG was .hack//Enemy which won an Origins award.
 The game was also canceled in 2005.

 Plenty of other CCGs were attempted by various publishers, many that were based on Japanese manga such as Beyblade, Gundam War, One Piece, Inuyasha, Zatch Bell!, Case Closed, and YuYu Hakusho.
 Existing CCGs were reformatted or rebooted including Dragon Ball Z as Dragon Ball GT and Digimon D-Tector as the Digimon Collectible Card Game.

 An interesting CCG released by Upper Deck was called the Vs. System.
 It incorporated the Marvel and DC Comics universes and pitted the heroes and villains from those universes against one another.
 Similarly, the game UFS: The Universal Fighting System used characters from Street Fighter, Soul Calibur, Tekken, Mega Man, Darkstalkers, etc. This CCG was obtained by Jasco Games in 2010 and is currently still being made.
 Another CCG titled Call of Cthulhu was the spiritual successor to Mythos by the publisher Chaosium.
 Chaosium licensed the game to Fantasy Flight Games who produced the CCG.

-Probably one of the biggest developments in the CCG market was the release of Magic's 8th Edition core set.
+Probably one of the biggest developments in the CCG market was the release of Magics 8th Edition core set.
 It introduced a redesigned card border and it would later mark the beginning of a new play format titled Modern that utilized cards from this set onward.
-Another development was Pokémon, originally published in English by Wizards, having its publishing rights transferred to Pokemon USA, Inc. in June 2003.
-This would start a slow revival for the brand, though never reaching the 1999 craze.
+Another development was Pokémon, originally published in English by Wizards, having its publishing rights transferred to Pokémon USA, Inc. in June 2003.